-1. Petronas Twin Tower
+1. Petronas Twin Towers

 If you’re feeling musically inclined, head over to the Dewan Filharmonik Petronas concert hall located between the two towers.
 Praised as one of the world’s best concert halls with designs inspired by 19th-century European concert halls, it has played host to some of the world’s most respected musical geniuses.

 2. Food Paradise

-Mouth-watering food is usually accompanied by a hefty price, unless you’re in Malaysia!
+Mouth-watering food is usually accompanied by a hefty price…unless you’re in Malaysia!

 Just like Singapore, if you take a walk along the streets of Malaysia, you’ll discover a mosque next to a Chinese temple and a church just a stone throw away.
 Christmas, Chinese New Year and Hari Raya are commonly celebrated by everyone in the country regardless of their race or religion.
 Hurray to more public holidays!

 Located in the northern parts of Malaysia, Langkawi, also known as the Jewel of Kedah, is rich in natural resources and wildlife.
 This archipelago of 104 islands is named as one of the most beautiful beaches in Southeast Asia.

 Located in the heart of Malaysia, Cameron Highlands was named after British colonial William Cameron.
 Plop yourself on a high area and enjoy a sip of the best Southeast Asian English tea, while overlooking Malaysia’s largest tea plantation.

 Listed by UNESCO as a World Heritage Site in 2008, Malacca is located on the west coast of Malaysia.
-Previously ruled by Portuguese, Dutch and British, Malacca is rich in historical and cultural background, making it the best place to visit if you are interested in immersing yourself in a unique cultural experience.
+Previously ruled by Portuguese, Dutch, and British, Malacca is rich in historical and cultural background, making it the best place to visit if you are interested in immersing yourself in a unique cultural experience.

-Kinabalu National Park is also listed as UNESCO World Heritage Site, and it’s one of Sabah’s many famous attractions that thousands of travellers visit each year.
+Kinabalu National Park is also listed as UNESCO World Heritage Site, and it’s one of Sabah’s many famous attractions that draws thousands of visitors each year.
 As Malaysia’s first World Heritage Site, the parks houses more than 5,000 vascular plant species with no shortages of fauna.
-At an elevation of 4095.2 metres, not only can travellers try their hand at traditional mountain climbing, there are other activities such as Alpine Rock Climbing, Paragliding and mountain expeditions for thrill-seeking nomads.
+At an elevation of 4095.2 metres, not only can travellers try their hand at traditional mountain climbing, there are also other activities such as alpine rock climbing, paragliding, and mountain expeditions for thrill-seeking nomads.
 You can even relax in a hot spring after a day’s worth of adventure!

-Gunung Mulu National Park is an exceptional natural beauty with striking forest, karst terrain, mountains, waterfalls and the world’s largest known underground cave that is said to be able to accommodate 40 Boeing 747s — imagine the size of that!
+Gunung Mulu National Park is an exceptional natural beauty with striking forest, karst terrain, mountains, waterfalls, and the world’s largest known underground cave that is said to be able to accommodate 40 Boeing 747s — imagine the size of that!

 Gunung Mulu is most notable for both its high biodiversity and karst features.
 The park contains 17 vegetation zones, revealing approximately 3,500 species of vascular plants.
 With certain species of biodiversity only found here, the park provides significant natural habitat for a wide range of plants and animal species, above and below ground.